Bypass Diode for Solar Panel Protection

 Series Connected PV Cells

-As the three PV cells are connected in series, the generated current (I) will be the same (assuming the cells are evenly matched), and the total voltage, VT is just the sum of the individual cell voltages, (V1 + V2 + V3 = 0.5V + 0.5V + 0.5V = 1.5V) so the I–V characteristic curves of the three cells are simply added along the voltage (horizontal) axis as the current is common and constant.
+As the three PV cells are connected in series, the generated output current (I) will be the same (assuming the cells are evenly matched).
+The total output voltage, VT will be the sum of all the individual cell voltages added together (V1 + V2 + V3 = 0.5V + 0.5V + 0.5V = 1.5V), so the I–V characteristic curves of the three cells are simply added along the voltage (horizontal) axis as the current is common and constant.
 Using our 2 watt cell example from above, the maximum power point for this series string would therefore be: 6 watts, (1.5V x 4A = 6W).

 Photovoltaic Cell Shading

 Now lets assume that Solar Cell No2 in the string has become either partially or fully shaded while the remaining two cells in the series connected string have not, that is they remain in full sun.
 When this occurs, the output of the series connected string will reduce dramatically as shown.